deanobrien/personalisation-for-sitecore/README.md

 > Detailed guide can be found here: [DeanOBrien: Personalisation Demo Site]]([https://deanobrien.uk/personalisation-demo-site/](https://deanobrien.uk/personalisation-demo-site/)).

-> If you try this module and find it helpful or have any issues - it would be nice to know via LinkedIn!
+> If you try this module and find it helpful or have any issues - it would be nice to know via LinkedIn or Slack!